 1. Customer needs to decide the domain or subdomain name or repurpose the existing domain for SAP in Marketing cloud.

 2. After the domain or subdomain is decided, DNS entries need to be changed by the customer’s IT team.
 This step requires the addition of a few entries in the DNS file.
-Since this step requires knowledge of DNS configuration, it is recommended to be done by an experienced IT team at the customer side.
+Since this step requires knowledge of DNS configuration, it is recommended to be done by an experienced IT team on the customer side.

 For a detailed understanding of the steps required to make the changes in the DNS file, please refer to the help documentation.

 3. Next step is to raise a case with Salesforce for configuring SAP.
 After raising the case with Salesforce, they will request you to fill a SAP form.
-Once you submit the form, it usually takes five business days to complete the SAP configuration by Please follow the below links for more detailed information on how to fill the SAP form.
+Once you submit the form, it usually takes five business days to complete the SAP configuration.
+Please follow the below links for more detailed information on how to fill the SAP form.

 4. After the SAP is configured by the Salesforce team, you will receive the confirmation via a case and then you are good to configure the following in your Marketing Cloud org.